Dwolla/arbalest/README.md

 **Use cases**

-Arbalest is not a MapReduce framework, but rather designed to make Amazon Redshift (and all its strengths) easy to use with typical data work flows and tools.
+Arbalest is not a MapReduce framework, but rather designed to make Amazon Redshift (and all its strengths) easy to use with typical data workflows and tools.
 Here are a few examples:

 * You are already using a [MapReduce](https://pythonhosted.org/mrjob/) [framework](http://www.cascading.org/) to process data in S3.
 Arbalest could make the results of an [Elastic MapReduce](https://aws.amazon.com/documentation/elastic-mapreduce/) job queryable with SQL in Redshift.